 What Is Sand Tray Therapy?

-There are two primary types of sand tray therapy, directive, and non-directive sandplay.
-In directive sandplay, the therapist will provide questions and prompts for the person engaging in therapy.
-In non-directive sandplay, the therapist allows the individual to express themselves without being directed by specific questions from the counselor.
+There are two primary types of this methodology: directive, and non-directive.
+In directive sand play, the therapist will provide questions and prompts for the person engaging in counseling.
+In non-directive sand play, the therapist will remain silent, and allows the individual to express themselves in a safe space without being guided by specific questions from the counselor.

 Who Can Benefit From Sand Tray Therapy?

 Many people can benefit from sand tray therapy, especially children or adults who have experiences with: